-- Manages department activities to meet FTES targets.
+- Managing department activities to meet student enrollment targets;

-- Administers the departmental budget in consultation with department faculty, the Academic Support Coordinator, the Dean’s Budget Analyst and the Dean;
+- Administering the departmental budget in consultation with department faculty, the Academic Support Coordinator, the Dean’s Budget Analyst and the Dean;

-- Oversees the ordering of department equipment and supplies.
+- Overseeing the ordering of department equipment and supplies;

-- In consultation with appropriate department personnel, develops and implements appropriate procedures for the use, maintenance and repair of equipment.
+- Developing and implementing appropriate procedures for the use, maintenance and repair of equipment, in consultation with appropriate department personnel,

-- Works with the Dean and University Advancement to promote the department outside the university community.
+- Working with the Dean and University Advancement to promote the department outside the university community;

-- Promotes discipline-based contact with appropriate off-campus groups, including community college faculty, high school teachers, community organizations, professional organizations, private companies, alumni, etc.
+- Promoting discipline-based contact with appropriate off-campus groups, including community college faculty, high school teachers, community organizations, professional organizations, private companies, alumni, etc;

-- Maintains and enhances the department’s image and reputation outside the university.
+- Maintaining and enhancing the department’s image and reputation outside the university.

-If an appointment recommendation occurs through a vote, those eligible to vote shall include department faculty with tenure/tenure-track appointments, lecturers on three year appointments appointed to 20 or more units per academic year, and full-time department staff not serving on a temporary appointment.
-Voting eligibility for other lecturers on three-year appointments, academic year lecturers shall be determined in accordance with departmental governance policy, and documentation of Department-specific expansion of voting eligibility by the Department shall be submitted to University Personnel.
-Faculty who will not be reappointed, have been given terminal notice or have resigned are ineligible to vote.
+If a Chair appointment recommendation occurs through a vote, those eligible to vote shall include department faculty with tenure/tenure-track appointments and department lecturers on three-year appointments appointed to 12 or more units per academic year.
+FERP, PRTB, and faculty on sabbatical and other leaves are eligible to vote.
+Voting eligibility for other lecturers on three-year appointments, academic year lecturers and staff shall be determined in accordance with departmental governance policy, and documentation of Department-specific expansion of voting eligibility by the Department shall be submitted to University Personnel.
+Faculty who will not be reappointed, have been given terminal notice, or have resigned are ineligible to vote.